A Local Structural Basis to Resolve Amorphous Ices

-Existing analysis strategies struggle to address these questions simultaneously~\cite{Perez:2025}.
-Simple low-dimensional order parameters are interpretable but can be biased by their construction, highlighting features that were anticipated and obscuring or unintentionally excluding important structural modes.
+Existing approaches struggle to address these questions simultaneously.
+Simple low-dimensional order parameters are interpretable but can be biased by their construction, highlighting anticipated features while obscuring others.
 High-dimensional descriptors~\cite{Behler:2011, Bartok:2013} can encode rich local information, and machine-learning classifiers built on these representations can achieve high discriminative accuracy~\cite{Defever:2019, Schmidt:2019, Ceriotti:2019, Musil:2021, Boattini:2019, Faure:2024, Cai:2025}.
-However, such models are often opaque.
-They classify without revealing which descriptors matter, and they lack calibrated uncertainties or mechanisms to detect out-of-distribution configurations.
-Consequently, while environments can be labeled as LDA or HDA, one cannot identify the minimal discriminative features, assess how local the distinction is, or determine whether transformation intermediates represent novel structures.
+However, such models are often opaque, classifying without revealing which descriptors matter and lacking mechanisms to detect out-of-distribution (OOD) configurations.
+One therefore cannot identify the minimal discriminative features, assess how local the distinction is, or determine whether transformation intermediates represent novel structures.

-Here, we present a systematic investigation of the local structural basis distinguishing LDA and HDA and the microscopic character of their pressure-induced interconversion.
-This is facilitated by an interpretable probabilistic machine learning framework applied to molecular simulation data that addresses prior methodological deficiencies.
-This allows us to rank local structural descriptors by discriminative power through mutual-information analysis and construct a calibrated classifier capable of detecting out-of-distribution configurations.
+Here, we use an interpretable probabilistic framework applied to molecular simulations of water (Figure~\ref{fig:explanation}) to systematically identify the local structural basis distinguishing LDA and HDA and to characterize the microscopic nature of their pressure-induced interconversion.
+Mutual-information (MI) analysis ranks a large set of local structural descriptors by their discriminative power, and the most informative are combined into a calibrated classifier that also detects configurations belonging to neither phase.
 We find that interstitial hydrogen density dominates the discrimination and that phase identity is encoded within the first coordination shell.
-Analysis of transformation trajectories reveals no intermediate structures.
-Rather, the transition proceeds through redistribution of discrete LDA-like and HDA-like environments.
-These findings, robust across two water models derived from quantum chemistry, establish a well-defined and local structural basis that distinguishes LDA and HDA.
-More broadly, the approach provides a general recipe for identifying local collective variables in systems where distinct amorphous or disordered phases are known to exist but lack obvious distinguishing features.
+Analysis of transformation trajectories reveals no intermediate structures; rather, the transition proceeds through redistribution of discrete LDA-like and HDA-like environments.
+Strikingly, local hydrogen density exposes structural hysteresis between compression and decompression pathways that is entirely invisible to orientational order parameters, revealing that the choice of descriptor has fundamental consequences for the physical interpretation of amorphous transformations.